j-mracek/module_repos/README.md

 4. Unify a modular build system with non-modular
 5. Improve modularity on customer side by
  - compact packages are well known to customers
- - no problems with untransparent modular filtering across all repositories
+ - no problems with nontransparent modular filtering across all repositories
- - no problem with Fail-Safe mechanism with same level of safety
+ - no problems with Fail-Safe mechanism with same level of safety
+ - no problems with calculation of errata applicability
 6. Improved flexibility for packagers
+7. Same SPEC/build system for modular and non-modular builds

 Compatibility
 -------------